The Pacific Northwest Hops

 The USDA has released a complete list of all varieties grown in the US, see the USDA Named Hop Variety Descriptions.

 The Oregon Hop Commission has all kinds of information on varieties grown in Oregon.
-Oregon is the second largest producer of hops in the U.S. and are grown mainly in Marion, Polk and Clackamas counties.
+Oregon is the second largest producer of hops in the U.S. They are grown mainly in Marion, Polk and Clackamas counties.